Coaches first, but service members forever

 New recruit

-Martin’s softball coach Rachel Riley left in Sept.
-19 for boot camp at Lackland Air Force Base in San Antonio – an 8 1/2 week process.
-From there, Riley, a civil engineer, attends technical school at Sheppard Air Force Base in Wichita Falls for three months.
+Martin softball coach Rachel Riley left Sept.
+19 for boot camp at Lackland Air Force Base in San Antonio — an 8 1/2 -week process.
+From there, Riley, a civil engineer, will attend technical school at Sheppard Air Force Base in Wichita Falls for three months.

 Coach Riley's send off.
 Hurry back Coach, we're gonna miss you! #USAirForce #warriorstrong pic.twitter.com/7p7t5VAnGF— MHS Warrior Softball (@LadyWarriorsMHS) September 19, 2017